-- a.
+- i.
 The member of staff should, where schedules allow, accept formal supervision meeting invitations from their line manager.
-If unable to accept a meeting date or time an alternative must be suggested to their line manager. - b.
-If a member of staff wishes to have an informal supervision meeting should pass a request to their line manager. - c.
-To review the agenda in advance of the meeting and advise if they have any matter, they would like added to the agenda - d.
+If unable to accept a meeting date or time, an alternative must be suggested to their line manager. - ii.
+If a member of staff wishes to have an informal supervision meeting, they should pass a request to their line manager. - iii.
+To review the agenda in advance of the meeting and advise if they have any matter, they would like added to the agenda iv.
 To review the supervision record after each meeting